 Once your manuscript has passed the initial check, our editorial team will assign it to an Academic Editor, i.e., the Editor-in-Chief in the case of regular submissions, the Guest Editor in the case of Special Issue submissions, or an Editorial Board Member in case of a conflict of interest, who will be notified of the submission and invited to check and recommend reviewers.
 The Academic Editors may reject manuscripts that they deem highly unlikely to pass peer review without further consultation.

 JEEA operates a single-blind review process.
-The technical quality of the research described in the manuscript is assessed by a minimum of two independent expert reviewers.
+The technical quality of the research described in the manuscript is assessed by a minimum of three independent expert reviewers.
 The Academic Editor is responsible for the final decision regarding acceptance or rejection of the manuscript.
 For controversial manuscripts, the Editor-in-Chief is responsible for making the final decision.

 Your research will be judged on technical soundness only, not on its perceived impact as judged by editors or referees.
 There are three possible decisions: Accept (your study satisfies all publication criteria), Invitation to Revise (more work is required to satisfy all criteria), and Reject (your study fails to satisfy key criteria and it is highly unlikely that further work can address its shortcomings).